cyrilchris-j/waste2worth/README.md

 * Loss of valuable recoverable materials
 * Environmental and health risks

-The challenge is to bridge informal e-waste collection with the formal recycling ecosystem while supporting multilingual access, transparent transactions, material traceability, safe handling, unreliable internet connectivity, and low-end Android devices.
+The challenge is to bridge informal e-waste collection with the formal recycling ecosystem while supporting multilingual access, transparent transactions, material traceability, safe-handling,unreliable internet connectivity, and low-end Android devices.

 ---